 The phrase "raised from the dead" is being translated from the Greek phrase ἐκ νεκρῶν ἐγερθῇ.
 The word ἐκ means "from."
 The word means can mean "lifeless" or "dead" when used literally, yes.
-But metaphorically - which Jesus was speaking, according to the lexicon, the word means "spiritually dead" or "inactive as respects doing right."
+But metaphorically - which Jesus was speaking, according to the lexicon, the word means "spiritually dead."

 And ἐγερθῇ means "to arouse, cause to rise" according to the lexicon.

-Now are we to believe that Jesus is talking about himself being dead at some point?
-No. Jesus did not recognize that we die when our body dies.
+Is Jesus talking about himself being dead at some point?
+No. Jesus did not teach that we die when our body dies.
 He taught that we are eternal, and we live on after the body dies: